Residence Life Leadership Opportunities

 Throughout the year, this honorary offers a variety of services for residential students and participates in regional and national activities.

 Employment as a Residence Life Staff Member

-Community Assistant - CAs are paid employees assigned to each residence hall floor.
+Community Assistant (CA) - CAs are paid employees assigned to each residence hall floor.
 Their purpose is to assist students with academic and personal referrals, integration into the campus community, and problem solving and support.
-Students can apply to be a CA at any time but must meet the following criteria:
+Students must meet the following requirements to apply:

 - 2.25 GPA at the time of application and throughout employment